dhruvparamhans/random_notes/hexrays220.md

 Comma in C/C++ is close to "begin" in Scheme/Racket: https://docs.racket-lang.org/guide/begin.html

-Perhaps, the only legitimate usage of comma is in for() statements:
+Perhaps, the only widely accepted usage of comma is in for() statements:

 	char *s="hello, world";
 	for(int i=0; *s; s++, i++);